Graph-based Thermal-Inertial SLAM with Probabilistic Neural Networks: Experiments

 \subsubsection{Accuracy}

 \revise{To measure the quantitative performance of our odometry model, we report both RPE and ATE in Table \ref{table:evaluation_robot_rpe} and Table \ref{table:evaluation_robot_ate} respectively.
 We also compare our model with VINet \cite{clark2017vinet} applied on RGB and thermal, VINS-Mono \cite{qin2018vins} applied on RGB, and IMU assisted wheel odometry.
 As shown in Table \ref{table:evaluation_robot_rpe}, our neural odometry produces more accurate results compared to VINet.
 VINet applied on RGB falls short possibly due to the variation in lighting condition (e.g. dim and darkness), yielding sub-optimal performances.
 VINet applied on thermal generates less accurate estimation due to the difficulty of abstracting thermal data without the help from hallucination network.
-Our neural thermal-inertial odometry produces consistent results either from the perspective of RPE or ATE, and comparable to IMU assisted wheel odometry and VINS-Mono RGB (SLAM), showing the importance of hallucination network and feature selection in multi modal sensor fusion.
-Note that we do not report VINS-Mono results in Seq 32, 33, 34, 37 and 39 as it fails to initialize or loses tracks due to unstable frame rate on some of the sequences, abrupt motion, and the presence of dynamic objects (people) in front of the RGB camera.
-We also tried to run VINS-Mono with thermal camera (14-bit) but it lose tracks after couple of seconds to a minute due to abrupt motion and lack of features in the corridor.
+Our neural thermal-inertial odometry produces consistent results either from the perspective of RPE or ATE, and comparable to IMU assisted wheel odometry and VINS-Mono RGB (SLAM), showing the importance of hallucination network and feature selection in multi modal sensor fusion. \revisetwo{Note that in scenarios with benign lighting, VINS-Mono typically yield more accurate rotation as it exploits the RGB images which have richer features for accurate rotation estimation.
+Nevertheless, VINS-Mono fails to initialize or loses tracks due to unstable frame rate, abrupt motion, and the presence of dynamic objects (people) in front of the RGB camera, particularly in Seq 32, 33, 34, 37 and 39.} We also tried to run VINS-Mono with thermal camera (14-bit) but it lose tracks after couple of seconds to a minute due to abrupt motion and lack of features in the corridor.
 To investigate further the difficulty of tracking thermal features in our data, we tried to perform odometry estimation using strong feature matching algorithm like SURF \cite{bay2006surf} instead of using KLT tracker as demonstrated by VINS-Mono.
 The pose is then estimated by using five-point algorithm \cite{nister2004efficient} and bundle adjustment based on Computer Vision Toolbox applied in Matlab.
 For this purpose, we normalized 14-bit images by re-scaling it into 256 intensity around the median of thermal value.
 As we can see from Fig. \ref{fig:feature_based_odom}, SURF-based monocular thermal odometry loses tracks, specially following large changes in viewpoint and poor thermal gradients.}